momentohq/public-dev-docs/docs/introduction/momento-topics.md

 As Momento Topics uses Momento Cache as its backend, you either use an existing cache or create a new cache in Momento Cache, then call the [Momento Topics publish and subscribe API](./../develop/api-reference/topics.md).

 :::

+## Examples

+- [A serverless item publishing microservice](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/lambda-examples/topics-microservice) This micro application written in TypeScript runs on AWS using API Gateway, a Lambda function, and Momento Topics.
+The microservice can be used by any of your other services (with the correct security) to publish messages to various topics that are then subscribed to by other applications.
+You pass into this API a `topicName` and `topicValue` and this service publishes the value to that topic.

 ## API calls for Momento Topics
 See [API reference page for Topics](./../develop/api-reference/topics.md).